Interview with Marius-Andrei Balan and Khrystyna Moshenska

 Marius: Consistency and patience are everything.
 You dance, you practice, and you keep doing that every single day.
 Once you’ve accomplished something, you can focus on the next goal.
 Because even if you’re a huge talent, if you stop because of a bad competition result, no one will remember you.

-Kristina: I completely agree.
+Khrystyna: I completely agree.
 There are so many talented dancers who take competition results too hard, which makes it easier for others to surpass them.
 The key is to never stop – losing one battle doesn’t mean you’ve lost the war.

-As you transition away from competitive dancing, what are your future plans within the dance community or in other areas?
+As you transition away from amateur competitive dancing, what are your future plans within the dance community or in other areas?

-Kristina and Marius: We’ll continue to dance and move into the professional arena.
+Khrystyna and Marius: We’ll continue to dance and move into the professional arena.
 We’ll remain very active as teachers, and who knows, maybe we’ll become judges in the future.
 One thing is certain – we’ll do our best to give back to the dance community as much as possible.
 We’ve achieved a lot, and now we want our students to achieve even more.

 Published on